mlabuda2/nf-tower-docs/docs/credentials/quay_registry_credentials.md

 2. From the user or organization view, select the **Robot Accounts** tab.
 3. Select **Create Robot Account**.
 4. Enter a robot account name.
 The username for robot accounts have the format `namespace+accountname`, where `namespace` is the user or organization name and `accountname` is your chosen robot account name.
+5. Grant the robot account repository **Read** permissions from **Settings -> User and Robot Permissions** in the repository view.
-5. Retrieve the token value by selecting the robot account in your admin panel.
+6. Select the robot account in your admin panel to retrieve the token value.

 ### Add credentials to Tower